Documentation forSolarWinds Observability

 If you want to install a dedicated Agent on a dedicated host, add the host and then add the Apache integration.
 See Add a self-managed host.

-If you prefer using Docker, see Install SolarWinds Observability Agent as a Docker image.
+If you prefer using Docker, see Run the SolarWinds Observability Agent as a Docker image or Kubernetes deployment.

 4. Select where the Apache service is located: